 Your call schedule varies by individual rotation.
 Mayo Clinic follows the recommendations of the Accreditation Council for Graduate Medical Education.

 You have the opportunity to teach residents, Mayo Clinic School of Medicine students and visiting students from other medical schools through daily clinical work and formal didactic lectures.

-To ensure that you acquire adequate knowledge and develop your technical skills, your performance is monitored carefully during the course of the Cross-Sectional Imaging Fellowship.
+To ensure that you acquire adequate knowledge and develop your technical skills, your performance is monitored carefully during the course of the Body Imaging and Intervention Fellowship.
 You are evaluated formally by your supervising faculty member quarterly.
 In addition, you regularly evaluate the faculty to ensure that your educational needs are being met.